derwells/multithreaded-fileserver/docs/pg_5_testing.md

 fi
 ```

-The `sort ...` inputs sort the logging constructs and generated outputs by filename while retaining their order.
+The `sort ...` commands sort the logging constructs and generated outputs by filename while retaining their order.
 The `-s` flag indicated stable sort.
 The `-k2,2` flag indicates that we sort only the second column.
 The `-t" "` flag assigns whitespace as the column delimiter.

 The bash scripts then gets the `diff` of the logging constructs and the generated outputs.
 The `diff` output should be empty.